 How does matching work?

 After handing in your complete application form it will be forwarded to your designated institutes, beginning with nr.
 1 on your list.
 If nr.
 1 declines, nr.
 2 will receive your papers...we will contact you immediately after your application was accepted and program fees become due.

 Which academic requirements do I have to meet to get accepted at my desired research work?

 We accept applications from students at least in their fifth semester only (junior year).
 However, professors will expect a certain level of knowledge in their respective fields.
 You will need at least one course that fits the institutes' agenda.
 For example, institutes researching on the field of automatic control engineering want you to have at least one automatic control course passed at your home university.
 In this program, the professors who provide placements do the final selection of the candidate, since they have the knowledge whether it is a suitable candidate or not.
 Anyway, if your completed classes meet the institute's expectations in a roughly manner, everything should be fine.

 What should a letter of motivation contain and how long should it be?

 A letter of motivation is always addressed to persons in charge of the decision either to accept your application or not.
 It should contain, in your own words (1/2-1 pages): Why do you want to participate in this program, why you want to go to Germany, and what your goals are by participating the program (1/2 - 1 pages).
-Secondly, you should write some sentences about your motivation for a distinct research field at your chosen institute that you are interested in (1/4 pages per institute).
+Secondly, you should write some sentences about your motivation for a distinct research field at your chosen institute that you are interested in (1/4 pages per choice).
 The person reading your letter should be able to figure out if you've spend some thoughts on what you're going to deal with during your stay and if you have any previous knowledge about the research topic or lab work.